 Penetrating grout sealer.

 Water-based sealers offer a strong safe alternative.
-According to the North American Tile Cleaning Organization, these water-based grout sealers have lower VOC levels and are generally more effective than solvent-based counterparts.
+According to the North American Tile Cleaning Organization, these water-based grout sealers have lower VOC levels and are generally more effective than their solvent-based counterparts.

 The Right Applicator for Your Surface Size